survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 Often you’ll find something that almost fits.
 Improving an existing project is usually simpler than developing your own from scratch.
 If the project is in a healthy state, there’s a good chance that the work gets merged.

-If it’s a simple bug or a small feature, you can send a pull request right away, otherwise you should discuss the feature with the project maintainers.
+If it’s a bug or a small feature, you can send a pull request right away, otherwise you should discuss the feature with the project maintainers.
 Normally this is done by opening an issue at the project issue tracker, explaining the use case, and the desired outcome.
 This may lead to further insights and avoid redundant effort as you spend time on design.

 The pros and cons are similar as before but there are a few more: